Indigenous activists spearhead last-ditch effort to short-circuit decades-long greenhouse gas boost

 Wickham says it’s “inevitable” conflict will flare up on Wet’suwet’en territory again since her community has not agreed to stand down.
 B.C.
-Premier John Horgan has presented the liquified natural gas sector as an economic growth engine, and currently four more proposed gas pipeline projects are pending.
+Premier John Horgan has presented the economic growth engine, and currently four more proposed gas pipeline projects are pending.sector as an

 Two of those projects would cross Wet’suwet’en territory.
 The Wet’suwet’en hereditary leaders, noted Wickham, oppose both.

 “Wet’suwet’en will never ever go away.
 We will always be here,” said Wickham.

 Feature Image: Prime Minister Justin Trudeau’s rescue of the Trans Mountain pipeline expansion after activists pressured an American company to abandon the project was the target of nationwide protests when the crown corporation that bought the pipeline hosted its annual general meeting in November 2020.
 This shot was taken at the Victoria protest that day.
 (Photo: Climate Justice Victoria)